 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-- These wraps are of course designed with leftovers in mind!
-They are actually inspired by a sandwich that is available year-round from a local sandwich chain that features sliced turkey, Havarti, cranberry sauce, lettuce, tomato, and spicy mayo on crusty bread.
-Our version was made to eat warm (so it can be frozen!) and to use up leftovers you may have from a holiday meal.
+These wraps are inspired by a sandwich available year-round from a local sandwich chain that features sliced turkey, Havarti, cranberry sauce, lettuce, tomato, and spicy mayo on crusty bread.
+Our version was made to eat warm (so it can be frozen, a total bonus!) and to use up leftovers you may have from a holiday meal.
 Thanksgiving is the most obvious candidate as it typically brings about the most copious leftovers, but there are plenty of options that work.

-If you aren’t cooking turkey, or you have other kinds of leftovers, try these other options: chicken, tofu, ham, or your favorite vegetarian or vegan roast!
-We love the Vegetarian Plus brand Vegan Turkey Loaf.
+If you aren’t cooking turkey, or you have other kinds of leftovers, try these other options: chicken, tofu, ham, pork, or your favorite vegetarian or vegan roast!
+(We are partial to the Vegetarian Plus brand Vegan Turkey Loaf.)

-- Instead of sweet potatoes, use up your leftover candied yams, sweet potato casserole, or mashed potatoes!
+Instead of sweet potatoes, use up your leftover candied yams, sweet potato casserole, or mashed potatoes!
 Or maybe you’ve got roasted butternut squash or something else similar that would work in its place.

-- Swap cranberry sauce for leftover gravy (or do both) if you want the wrap to be a bit more savory.
+Swap cranberry sauce for leftover gravy if you want the wrap to be a bit more savory.
+Or use both!

-- Leave out the kale and use up any leftover green beans, spinach, or roasted veggies.
+Leave out the kale and use up any leftover steamed or roasted green beans, spinach, or roasted veggies.
 (Brussels sprouts would be amazing here!)

 So, standard leftover rules apply here for Thanksgiving, more or less.
-Most of the dishes we typically eat on Thanksgiving will last about four to five days when refrigerated!
+Most of the dishes we typically eat on Thanksgiving will last about four to five days when refrigerated.
 Make sure to put the food in the fridge within two hours of preparation, and store everything in airtight containers.
 (You can also send some of it straight to the freezer if you want, as the individual components will keep for a few months).

 Check out the video below for two more easy, delicious recipes you can make with your leftovers!